Shaf8808/quizmaster/README.md

 <img src="./doc-images/quizmaster-lighthouse.jpg">

 It was important right from the get go that my site was kept simple and clear for the user when it comes to the styling and structure of my app.
+As it is essentially a game that they are playing, my app needed to be accessible to the largest target audience as possible and formatted in a way that makes it easy for anyone to jump right in and start taking the quiz without any confusion.
+I believe that the overall layout of my site manages to accomplish this, something which is reinforced by the lighthouse results my site achieved shown in the image above.

+There were, however, certain issues that I ran into throughout the course of development that needed to be overcome.
+The first question that I had to ask myself was the file structure of my project, and whether or not I was going to create more than one file for the html, css and javascript elements of my site.
+I decided to use more than one, as I believe it organised all of the different code used throughout my project in a way that is both clear to read as well as easy to make changes to.

 Credits = https://www.quiztriviagames.com/multiple-choice-trivia-questions/ Multiple choice questions